Benchmarking TPB-coated Light Guides for Liquid Argon TPC Light Detection Systems: Lightguide Coatings

 \subsection{UVT33\% Coating}

 This coating consists of: \begin{itemize} \item 1:2 TPB:acrylic ratio by mass \item 50 ml of toluene for every 1 g of acrylic \item 1:5 ethyl alcohol: toluene ratio in volume \end{itemize}

 This coating uses UVT acrylic and produces a clear, high quality coating for use on waveguides.
 The TPB and UVT pellets are first dissolved in the toluene, then the ethanol is added.
+The amount of plastic chosen for each coating saturates the toluene solution, and the amount of TPB chosen saturates the plastic.
 The coating is applied to the acrylic guide in a single brush stroke.
 From the amount of solution used to coat, we estimate approximately $5.5\times 10^{-5}$ g/cm$^2$ of TPB is deposited on the surface.
-However this cannot be related to the performance of the coated plate easily, because other factors, including coating method and surface condition, are equally important.
+While this sounds like a small amount, it is only a factor of 4 less than an evaporatively coated plate \cite{gehman}.
+Applying more solution has limited value, as the attenuation length of 128 nm light is very short in acrylic and PS, meaning only the top portion of the coating is active.
+The thickness cannot be related to the performance of the coated plate easily, because other factors, including coating method and surface condition, are equally important.
+An important goal of this paper is to study the effect of local variations in the TPB concentration.
+See Section \ref{results}.

 Addition of ethyl alcohol improves attenuation length because acrylic dissolved directly in toluene produces a rougher coating, more likely to scatter the light in the guides.
 Ethyl alcohol thins the coating as well as smoothing it.
 However, addition of ethyl alcohol may introduce negative effects, such as self-absorption.
 As we show later (Figure~\ref{fig:SpectrometerAttachments}), the guided light at the TPB emission peak (436~nm) shows fairly uniform response against the incident spectrum.
 However, a few drops of ethyl alcohol introduces slight overall reduction ($<$10\%) and a small dip at 270~nm.
 We have varied the fraction of alcohol to find the optimum ratio to Toluene.